baumgartner-99/Team-7-Final-Project/README.md

 - These Queries seperate the data I added to the database into seperate tables to be studied further.
 - One of our goals was to see if home field had an advantage.
 I made the data easier to determine that.
+- I added a home win column.
+1 for true.
+0 for false.
 - I also had to find a way to get rid of the duplicates.

 Contributors: